hyperledger/fabric/docs/source/network/network.md

 ## Join nodes to the channel

 Peers are a fundamental element of the network because they host ledgers and chaincode (which contain smart contracts) and are therefore one of the physical points at which organizations that transact on a channel connect to the channel (the other being an application).
-A peer can belong to as many channels as an organizations deems appropriate (depending on factors like the processing limitations of the peer pod and data residency rules that exist in a particular country).
+A peer can belong to as many channels as an organization deems appropriate (depending on factors like the processing limitations of the peer pod and data residency rules that exist in a particular country).
 For more information about peers, check out [Peers](../peers/peers.html).

 The ordering service, on the other hand, gathers endorsed transactions from applications and orders them into transaction blocks, which are subsequently distributed to every peer node in the channel.
 At each of these committing peers, transactions are recorded and the local copy of the ledger updated appropriately.
 An ordering service is unique to a particular channel, with the nodes servicing that channel also known as a "consenter set".
 Even if a node (or group of nodes) services multiple channels, each channel's ordering service is considered to be a distinct instance of the ordering service.
 For more information about the ordering service, check out [The Ordering Service](../orderer/ordering_service.html).